Church Patronage (Scotland) Act 1711: Evangelicals oppose on principle

 Other Ministers, Heritors and Elders objected to Patronage on principle, as compromising the independence of the Church and the right of congregations freely to call their own Ministers.
 They viewed the whole of the 17th century as a struggle to achieve this, most notably during the Covenanter disturbances, culminating in the victory of the Glorious Revolution.
 Later, this Party of principled opposition was called the Evangelicals.
 It became dominant in the 19th century.
 Moreover, the buying and selling of church offices - Simony - was against Church law.
 When a Patron tried to sell his right (or, more normally, when this was advertised as part of the sale of an estate), the cry of Simony was raised.
 As no money passed to Ministers or from Ministers to Patrons, this charge had moral force, but no legal effect, either in Church or civil courts.
 Discontented Parishioners had many options open to them at every level of Church and Civil courts to question the suitability of a candidate, on educational, moral, or practical grounds, but more normally on the firmness of his attachment to the Westminster Confession of Faith.
 They could also query the right of a particular Patron, or his Commissioner, or the timing, or formal wording of a particular presentation, or whether formal Church processes had been properly carried out.

 In addition to formal, legal opposition, many disputed appointments were occasions for popular demonstrations of discontent, sometimes linked to political demands for more democracy.
 Presbyteries were empowered to call in the army to impose a disputed appointment.

 Outcome

-The Act was highly opposed by the Church of Scotland because of its intrusion into church elections and was considered lay investiture.
+The act was highly opposed by the Church of Scotland because of its intrusion into church elections and was considered lay investiture.
 The General Assembly of 1712, inserted a clause in the instructions to its Commissioners to protest to Parliament and this instruction was repeated annually until 1784.
-However, due to the strength of the aristocracy, the Act remained in force for a considerable length of time.
-It was finally repealed by section 3 of the Church Patronage (Scotland) Act 1874 (c.
+However, due to the strength of the aristocracy, the act remained in force for a considerable length of time.
+It was finally repealed by section 3 of the Church Patronage (Scotland) Act 1874 (37 & 38 Vict. c.
 82).